LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoCalendar/assignWork

-**Description:** Adds the `assignmentId` to the list of assignments for the day corresponding to its `dueDate` on the `owner`'s calendar.
+**Description:** Assigns an existing assignment to a user's calendar on its due date.

 **Requirements:**
 - `owner`: The ID of the user who owns the calendar.
-- `assignmentId`: The ID of an existing assignment within the concept's `assignments` state.
+- `assignmentId`: The ID of an existing assignment.

 **Effects:**
 - Adds the `assignmentId` to the list of assignments for the day corresponding to its `dueDate` on the `owner`'s calendar.
-- Creates a `CalendarDayDoc` if one doesn't exist for that calendar and day, linking it to the owner's calendar.
+- Creates a calendar day entry if one doesn't exist for that calendar and day.
-- Returns an error if the calendar or assignment is not found.

 **Request Body:**
 ```json